National Youth Science Camp

 This residential science, technology, engineering, arts, and mathematics (STEAM) program is designed to honor and challenge some of the nation’s rising STEAM leaders and provide them with opportunities to engage with STEAM professionals and participate in exciting outdoor activities.

-The 2023 NYSCamp will include 5 days of virtual programing beginning on June 19 and 2.5 weeks of in-person programing beginning on June 24.
-Selected delegates must commit to attending the entire camp!
+NYSCamp is an in-person residential camp.
+Selected delegates attend camp for FREE but must commit to attending the entire camp!
 This experience will include world-class lectures, directed studies, and seminars with prestigious and up-and-coming STEAM professionals who are making a difference in their fields of study and changing the world for good.
 The camp will also provide significant opportunities for delegates to interact and engage with STEAM professionals, camp staph (intentional misspelling to highlight their infectious enthusiasm), and other delegates in exciting, fun, and meaningful ways.

 The NYSCamp is hosted by the National Youth Science Academy, formerly known as the National Youth Science Foundation.
 The NYSCamp is offered to selected participants at no cost so that talented students may attend regardless of their financial ability.